karanpratapsingh/system-design/README.md

 ### IPv4

 The original Internet Protocol is IPv4 which uses a 32-bit numeric dot-decimal notation that only allows for around 4 billion IP addresses.
-Initially, it was more than enough but as internet adoption grew, we needed something better.
+Initially, it was more than enough but as internet adoption grew we needed something better.

 _Example: `102.22.192.181`_